-- Signage should direct cyclists along the most direct route to a specific destination, and destinations and average time of journey should be indicated on the sign. - Where clutter exists within existing off-road cycle lanes, such as posts and signs, these should be relocated where possible. - Traffic calming measures, including speed bumps, should be designed to allow cyclists to pass in comfort. - On-road cycle lanes should continue past traffic islands. - Surfacing should be smooth and maintained to a standard which provides comfort for cyclists. - Where possible and where space allows, segregated cycle routes should replace shared pavements.
+- Signage should direct cyclists along the most direct route to a specific destination, and destinations and average time of journey should be indicated on the sign. - Where clutter exists within existing off-road cycle lanes, such as posts and signs, these should be relocated where possible. - Road-width speed bumps should be replaced with ones of a width that allows cyclists to pass. - On-road cycle lanes should continue past traffic islands. - Surfacing should be smooth and maintained to a standard which provides comfort for cyclists.